mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 == Changelog ==

+= 2.0.3 =
+* Fixed bug where a field set to return 'Icon Object' would instead return an array

 = 2.0.2 =
 * Fixed bug effecting Select fields when used along with a Font Awesome field in a repeater (ACF v5)